 Chronic fatigue syndrome and depression In order to get rid of the problem, you need to change your lifestyle and take tranquilizers prescribed by your doctor.

-endocrine disruption To get rid of it, you need to take hormonal drugs.
+Endocrine disruption To get rid of it, you need to take hormonal drugs.

 External factors and lifestyle